 On board, an economical equipment package is available for every aircraft type.
 Planes will carry terminals to connect with both the satellite and ground network to ensure seamless transition.
 With low installation and maintenance costs, and lightweight, low drag antennas so small they fit in a pocket, it all adds up to a solution that has very competitive operational costs compared to other solutions.

 The European Aviation Network project is a unique multi-national initiative.
 It’s the result of a partnership between Inmarsat and Deutsche Telekom, two of Europe’s most innovative companies, both recognised experts in connectivity services.
-The EAN will officially enter commercial service following the completion of testing on-board our launch customer’s aircraft, which is scheduled for the first half of 2018.
+EAN is expected to enter passenger service during 2018.